A characterization of equivalent martingale probability measures in a mixed renewal risk model with applications in Risk Theory: Preliminaries

-{\em Next, whenever condition (a1) and (a2) holds true we shall write that the quadruplet $(P,W,X,\vT)$ or (if no confusion arises) the probability measure $P$ satisfies (a1) and (a2), respectively}.

-Since conditioning is involved in the definition of (compound) mixed renewal processes, it is expected that regular conditional probabilities (or disintegrations) will play a fundamental role in their analysis.
-To this purpose we recall the following definition.
+Since conditioning is involved in the definition of (compound) mixed renewal processes, it is expected that regular conditional probabilities will play a fundamental role in their analysis.
+To this purpose, recall the following definition (cf., e.g., \cite{mt2}, Definition 3.2).